 DEWALT Impact Ready Spiral Step Bits

-Step bits are made to bore large holes in thin materials, and if you haven’t tried them yet you’re missing out.
-Twist bit simply can’t compare with the performance and results of a step bit when it comes to thin stock.
+Step bits are made to bore large holes in thin metals, and if you haven’t tried them yet you’re missing out.
+Twist bits simply can’t compare with the performance and results of a step bit when it comes to thin stock.
 Electricians have been using them for years to bore cable holes in boxes, but there are lots of other uses, too.
-While any step bit is a good thing, DEWALT’s impact ready spiral steps are the best I’ve used so far.
+While any step bit is a good thing, DEWALT’s impact ready spiral steps are among the best I’ve used so far.
 Unlike other designs, the spiral shape means the cutting edges encounter the material with a slicing action, not a hacking action.
 Very smooth, grab-free and rapid results are the differences you’ll notice.
 Chucks into an impact driver, drill driver or drill press.
-Street price: $30 for four.
+Street price: $20 for four non-DEWALT bits that work well.

 Watch the video below to see a step bit in action bore a hole in 1/4″-thick steel plate.